Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
 In Section~\ref{se:The model}, we introduce the Bayesian game and define the continuous and monotone Bayesian Nash equilibrium (CMBNE) concept.
-Section~\ref{se:Existence and uniqueness} presents our main existence and uniqueness results for CMBNE and discusses how our conditions relate to the existing literature.
+Section~\ref{se:Lipschitz} establishes the Lipschitz continuity of the optimal response function.
+Section~\ref{se:Existence and uniqueness} presents our main existence and uniqueness results for BNE and discusses how our conditions relate to the existing literature.
+Section~\ref{se:Monotone} studies the monotonicity of the equilibrium.
 In Section~\ref{se:stability}, we study the stability of CBNE with respect to perturbations of the joint distribution of types.
 Finally, Section~\ref{se:Concluding remarks} concludes the paper and outlines directions for future research.